Kelvin Sampson: International basketball

 Sampson coached the 2004 Under-21 USA national team to a gold medal in Under-21 Tournament of the Americas in Halifax, Nova Scotia, after it posted a 5–0 record.
 He was an assistant coach under George Karl for the US national team in the 2002 FIBA World Championship.
 Sampson was also the head coach of the United States Junior National Team that participated in the Junior World Games in Athens, Greece, in the summer of 1995.

 In the summer of 1994, Sampson was selected to coach at the Goodwill Games in St. Petersburg, Russia.
 He served as an assistant to former Southern California head coach George Raveling.
 The team earned a bronze medal and competed against USA Basketball's Dream Team II following the games.
 In 1993, Sampson was selected head coach of the West team at the U.S. Olympic Festival in San Antonio, Texas.
 His squad won the silver medal.

-In the summer of 2012, Sampson was assistant coach of the Canadian national men's basketball team.
+In the summer of 2012, Sampson was assistant coach of the Canadian national team.
 Steve Nash was the team's general manager and Jay Triano, the head coach.